GWlab-SKKU/ePDFpy/README.md

 This software is Python-based software with an interactive graphical user interface (GUI) environment built with PyQt5.
 Currently, built with the python3.8 version but confirmed that still compatible with python3.10.

 # Installation
-For the convenience, it is recommended to use Anaconda (www.anaconda.com/download) or Miniconda ( https://docs.conda.io/en/latest/miniconda.html) to set up a virtual environment.
-All dependencies can easily installed by using 'environment.yaml' file in the conda terminal:

 First, users must install pre-requiste libralies, which are listed in below:

 - numpy >= 1.22.4